Graft-versus-host disease: Non-pharmacological treatment

-Given the complex systemic condition and immunosuppression of the chronic GVHD patients, non-drug therapies are a significant advancement, and may be preferred whenever possible.
+Given the complex systemic condition and immunosuppression of the chronic GVHD patients, non-drug therapies are a significant advancement and may be preferred whenever possible.
 Examples are photobiomodulation for GVHD-related oral mucosal ulcers, and electrostimulation for GVHD-related xerostomia.

 Clinical research

-There are a large number of clinical trials either ongoing or recently completed in the investigation of graft-versus-host disease treatment and prevention.
+There are a large number of clinical trials either ongoing or recently completed investigating graft-versus-host disease treatment and prevention.

 On 17 May 2012, Osiris Therapeutics announced that Canadian health regulators approved Prochymal, its drug for acute graft-versus-host disease in children who have failed to respond to steroid treatment.
 Prochymal is the first stem cell drug to be approved for a systemic disease.

-In January 2016, Mesoblast released results of a phase 2 clinical trial on 241 children with acute Graft-versus-host disease, that was not responsive to steroids.
+In January 2016, Mesoblast released results of a phase 2 clinical trial on 241 children with acute Graft-versus-host disease that was not responsive to steroids.
 The trial was of a mesenchymal stem cell therapy known as remestemcel-L or MSC-100-IV.
-Survival rate was 82% (vs 39% of controls) for those who showed some improvement after one month, and in the long term 72% (vs 18% of controls) for those that showed little effect after one month.
+Survival rate was 82% (vs 39% in controls) for those who showed some improvement after one month, and in the long term, 72% (vs 18% in controls) for those who showed little effect after one month.